fedimint/fedimint/docs/dev-running.md

 }
 ```

-Tmuxinator has 2 lightning nodes running.
+Mprocs has 2 lightning nodes running.
 [Core Lightning](https://github.com/ElementsProject/lightning) which is running a gateway, and [LND](https://github.com/lightningnetwork/lnd) which represents an external node that doesn't know about Fedimint.
 With these two nodes, you can simulate sending into and out of Fedimint via Lightning.

 To make an outgoing payment we generate a Lightning invoice from LND, our non-gateway lightning node: